niplav/site/daygame_cost_benefit.md

 ----

 Daygame has many different costs: opportunity costs<!--TODO: wiki link-->
-from the time spent approaching and dating women who then flake (one could be doing better things in the same time), mental strain from approach anxiety, and simply the cost of paying for dates.
+from the time spent approaching and dating women who then flake (one could be doing better things in the same time, like pursuing other hobbies, learning a language or musical instrument), mental strain from approach anxiety, and simply the cost of paying for dates.

 ### Approaching Opportunity Cost